dwiwekan/Point-to-Plane/README.md

 - For large point clouds (>1 million points), downsampling is automatically applied to improve performance
 - Multi-stage ICP provides better alignment with fewer iterations
 - Visualization is optimized for better performance and user experience

-## License

-This software is provided as-is under the MIT License.